david-asher/electron-firebase/docs/authentication.js.md

 <a name="exp_module_auth--signInNewUser"></a>

 ### signInNewUser(newUser) ⇒ <code>Promise</code> ⏏
+Completes the authentication workflow for a new user.
+The user credential will be saved in as a web browser identity persistence so it can be recovered on a subsequent session without forcing the user to log in again.

 **Kind**: Exported function
 **Returns**: <code>Promise</code> - A Promise object representing the user object